Ford Bantam: Second generation (1990–2001)

-Third generation (2002-2011)
+Third generation (2002–2011)

 The third-generation Bantam was launched in 2002, based on the fifth-generation Ford Fiesta.
 As with the Mazda 323-derived Bantam, the Fiesta-derived Bantam retained a modified version of the Bantam Mark I load box and rear suspension.
 Production continued at the Silverton plant.
 Though the Mazda 121 (a re-badged Ford Fiesta) was available in South Africa, demand was judged sufficiently low that a Mazda-rebadged Bantam was never produced.

-Initial version (2002-2006)
+Initial version (2002–2006)

 The third-generation Bantam was initially made available with a choice of 1,297 cc and 1,597 cc Rocam (Roller Finger Camshaft) petrol engines, and a normally-aspirated 1,755 cc Endura-D diesel engine.
 Being a low-cost derivative of the multi-valve Zetec-SE that was intended for developing markets, the Brazilian-designed Rocam engine is of single overhead-cam configuration with two valves per cylinder.

 Rocam-engined Bantams were available in four different trim levels, with bucket seats as standard equipment on all Bantams.
 Basic (fleet) versions featured austere interiors with vinyl seat trim, and no air conditioning, power steering or audio system.
 XL versions featured Jacquard cloth upholstery, 14-inch alloy wheels, four-speaker sound systems, full instrumentation, power steering and air conditioning.
 In addition to XL-level features, XLT versions featured electric windows, electrically-adjustable mirrors, front fog lights, colour-coded exterior mirrors and front bumper.
 In addition to XLT-level features, XLE versions featured colour-coded exterior door handles, white-faced race-style instrumentation, driver and passenger airbags, and pyrotechnic seat-belt tensioners.

 Endura-D-engined Bantams were available in basic and XL trim levels.

-First facelift (2006-2009)
+First facelift (2006–2009)

 In 2006, the Bantam underwent minor restyling as part of a mid-life upgrade.
 The instrumentation cluster was simplified, the double-filament headlights were replaced with headlights featuring separate bulbs for dipped and main beams, the rear lights and front fog lights were redesigned, and different alloy wheels were installed on XL, XLT and XLE versions.
 The diesel engine option was no longer available.

-Second facelift (2009-2011)
+Second facelift (2009–2011)

 In 2009, the Bantam received a second mid-life upgrade consisting of all-new bonnet, headlights, front bumper, rear lights, 'liquid chrome' nomenclature, instrument cluster and interior trim.
-Rocam-engined versions also received catalytic convertors.
+Rocam-engined versions also received catalytic convertors, this facelift would make it more in line with the Indian Ikon, which also bore the same front end after it was facelifted in 2008.
 To counter the challenge posed by more modern half-ton pickups with advanced turbodiesel engines (such as the Opel Corsa Utility), Ford South Africa also offered the 1,399 cc DuraTorq engine option.

 In 2011, Ford South Africa ended production of the Bantam, focussing its marketing efforts on the larger and more expensive Ranger.
 In 2013, Ford USA followed suit, discontinuing imports of the Brazilian-made Courier.
 With no equivalent replacement available, Ford's support for the half-ton coupe utility segment effectively ended.